 According to one of the tie-in books, Cameron personally logged more time with the real ship's wreckage than did any of its actual passengers.

-In fact, the movie set may even have provided an alternative theory to why the Grand Staircase is missing at the real wreck: when the set was flooded during filming, the staircase set piece (which was supposedly built just like it was in real life) began to break away from its framework.
+In fact, the movie set may even have provided an alternative theory to why the Grand Staircase is missing at the real wreck: when the set was flooded during filming, the staircase set piece (which was supposedly built to real life specifications) began to break away from its framework.
 If the construction of the set is accurate, then the new theory goes that the real Grand Staircase simply floated out of the ship during the sinking and disintegrated, rather than being eaten by microbes afterward.

 Furthermore, there has been some debate as to why Funnel No. 1, the forward funnel, toppled first, when there were many reasons in the design that would have made that impossible: The funnels were designed to lean backwards, so they should have fallen forward at the same time if at all, or they should have fallen to the side, but only if the ship was listing considerably.
-During filming, they discovered that in order to get Collapsible Boats C and D on the starboard side into position, some of the guy-wires that hold the funnels in place had to have been removed, thus removing needed support later on as water weighed the bow down even more.
+It was during filming that the answer was discovered: in order to get Collapsible Boats C and D on the starboard side into position, some of the guy-wires that hold the funnels in place had to have been removed, thus removing needed support later on as water weighed the bow down even more.

 The Swedes who lose their tickets to Jack not only speak fluent Swedish, but also use the right accent for a working class person in the early 1900's.